List of Arrow characters: Malcolm Merlyn / Dark Archer

 In season four, Malcolm helps Laurel resurrect Sara to settle his family's blood debt with Laurel, and helps Thea control her bloodlust.
 He provides information to Oliver and Barry Allen about Vandal Savage.
 To keep Darhk from learning Oliver's secret, Malcolm masquerades as Green Arrow.
 However, despite occasionally helping Oliver, Malcolm remains an amoral man and is despised by Oliver's team and their allies.
 Malcolm's aid to Oliver is either for protecting Thea or for his own agendas.
-Malcolm ultimately loses both his left hand and his power after Nyssa wins the League's leadership with Oliver's help, leading Malcolm to align himself with Darhk for revenge against Oliver.
-In the process, Malcolm reveals Oliver's secrets to Darhk.
-As a result, Darhk makes Malcolm a H.I.V.E. member and provides a cybernetic prosthesis.
+Malcolm loses his left hand and his power after Nyssa wins the League's leadership with Oliver's help, leading Malcolm to ally with Darhk for revenge against Oliver.
+Darhk makes Malcolm a H.I.V.E. member and provides him with a prosthesis.
 Malcolm steals Damien's idol to protect himself and Thea from Damien's plans and works with Andy Diggle, which results in Laurel's death.
 Malcolm remains a leader to disbanded remnants of the League, and with them he forms its splinter faction the Thanatos Guild.
 Malcolm allies with Team Arrow again when Darhk tries to destroy the world without the means to survive it.

 In season five, an illusion of Malcolm appears in the Dominators' dream world and opposes Oliver, Thea, John, Ray and Sara when they try to leave, but is swiftly killed by Thea.
 Malcolm appears in flashbacks working with Konstantin Kovar, giving him Sarin gas in exchange for the means to acquire information on Unidac Industries to build the earthquake device.
 Malcolm returns in the penultimate episode of season five, offering Oliver his assistance in saving his friends, most importantly Thea.
-After Malcolm frees Thea, Felicity, Curtis and Samantha, Thea accidentally steps on a landmine.
-As Captain Boomerang approaches them, Malcolm takes Thea's place, telling the others to run.
-As they run, the landmine is seen exploding in the distance, killing both Malcolm and Captain Boomerang.
+After Malcolm frees Thea, Felicity, Curtis and Samantha, Thea accidentally steps on a landmine, which kills Malcolm and Captain Boomerang.

-In season seven, despite his death, Malcolm makes appearances in the second part of the Arrowverse crossover "Elseworlds".

 In season eight, the Earth-2 Malcolm Merlyn is revealed to be married to Moira Queen and is not the Dark Archer.

-The character is based on the DC Comics character Merlyn and is the main antagonist in the series.
+The character is based on the DC Comics character Merlyn.